-Kathleen Harrison is a Principal Geologist based in California with more than 20 years of experience focused on watershed management, stormwater pollution prevention, and erosion control.
+Kathleen Harrison is a Principal Geologist based in California with more than 30 years of experience focused on watershed management, stormwater pollution prevention, and erosion control.
 She is a significant contributor to water resource projects across the United States.

-Kathleen leads multi-disciplinary teams in site investigations and project implementation related to watershed protection and stormwater management.
+Kathleen leads multi-disciplinary teams in site investigations and project implementation related to project planning and permitting, watershed protection and stormwater management.
 She has been the lead author of multiple environmental assessments, environmental impact statements, and environmental impact reports in accordance with the California Environmental Quality Act and the National Environmental Protection Act (CEQA/NEPA).
 Kathleen assist clients prepare and negotiate regulatory permits including California Department of Fish and Wildlife 1600 Streambed Alteration Agreements, U.S. Army Corps of Engineers nationwide and individual 404 and 408 permits, and Regional Water Quality Control Board 401 Water Quality Certifications.

-To advance the state of the practice, she also has developed and conducted training courses related to NPDES compliance, including stormwater BMP evaluations and inspections, documentation requirements, erosion and sediment controls.
+To advance the state of the practice, she also has developed and conducted training courses related to post-fire mitigation, NPDES compliance, including stormwater BMP evaluations and inspections, documentation requirements, erosion and sediment controls.
 She has been a senior reviewer or lead author on numerous NPDES compliance documents including water quality technical reports, jurisdictional urban runoff management plans, and storm water monitoring plans for industrial, municipal and construction clients.